-Strabismus is the most common cause of amblyopia.
+Strabismus (crossed eyes) is the most common cause of amblyopia.
 There is often a family history of this condition.

 The term "lazy eye" refers to amblyopia, which often occurs along with strabismus.
-However, amblyopia can occur without strabismus and people can have strabismus without amblyopia.
+However, amblyopia can occur without strabismus.
+Also, people can have strabismus without amblyopia.

 Other causes include: